Top of the Foot Pain:

 Week 5: Postoperative Visit #3:

-- This is what the incision site will look like after the sutures are removed at 2-3 weeks or so.
+- The incision site will look like after the sutures are removed at 2-3 weeks.

 - If everything looks good, you no longer need to wear a band-aid.